Vacheprime/ConnectedSmarties/README.md

 - Do multiple reading of RFID possibly.

-- Send email when adding a customer through the admin customer page.

 - Fix ParetoAnywhere bug where the data flickers when the backend cannot connect.

 - Setup ParetoAnywhere properly so that it works and we can still send emails